 The interview process is finally over!
 And while you know you’ve picked the best candidate for your business, now comes some work.

 Onboarding a new person takes more than just HR paperwork.
 You want to welcome this new person in on the right foot to create a successful new employee dynamic.
-With 30 years of creating jobs in Southern California, we at Accent Computer Solutions, Inc. have outlined a checklist of IT needs to help you set up a successful new employee.
+With 30 years of experience preparing for and setting up new users, we at Accent Computer Solutions, Inc. have outlined a checklist of IT needs to help you set up a successful new employee.

 If you follow these recommended steps, your new employee will surely feel welcome.

 What Goes on an IT Onboarding Checklist for New Hires?

 Checklists are a great way to ensure that you have made all the accommodations for a new employee.
 And while I’m sure HR has all the paperwork stuff covered, what about workstations and email?

 Creating a list of things that new employees will likely use daily is a good place to start.
 Brainstorm with your department heads about the things they use daily.
 This list should include things like credentials, applications, access to shared folders and files, email, remote connection setup, office phone configuration, access to building, HR paper work, physical environment and hardware.

 Keep in mind that each department’s onboarding checklist might be slightly different.
 Feel free to create a master list and then allow each department to modify or add as necessary.

 What Do New Employees Need at Their Desk?

 New hires, need a place to sit.
 Sometimes it’s as easy as setting up an empty desk.
 But in the case that there is no open desk, you’ll need to call in the right people.